GoogleChrome/web.dev/src/site/content/en/media/media-frameworks/index.md

 ## Shaka Player

-According to the documentation Google's [Shaka Player] is an open-source JavaScript library for adaptive media.
+According to the documentation, Google's [Shaka Player] is an open-source JavaScript library for adaptive media.
 It plays adaptive media formats (such as [DASH] and [HLS]) in a browser, without using plugins or Flash.
 Instead, Shaka Player uses the open web standards [MediaSource Extensions] and